yuvasri2005/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ### Result:
- Thus the implementation of Halfadder Fulladder Circuit are studied and the truthtable for different logic gates are verified..
+ Thus the implementation of Halfadder Fulladder Circuit are studied and the truthtable for different logic gates are verified.